Ethics as Basis of The Ikoku Philanthropies

 Ethics, Freedoms, Liberties.
 To take as centrally important the practice of ethics as the examination and analysis of how to determine and do good.
 To also hold as centrally important the recognition and safeguarding of autonomy, dignity, humanity, and respect as well as the basic, fundamental and natural freedoms, liberties, and rights accorded to all human beings.
 And to furthermore hold the robust protection of minority rights to be essential to the fulfillment of the founding mission and purposes of The Ikoku Philanthropies.

 Reasonable Transparency.
 To also provide, where required, reasonable and timely information to the communities served by The Ikoku Philanthropies.
 To be responsive in a timely manner to reasonable requests for information.
 And to have such published information accurately and honestly reflect policies and practices.
 Solicitation materials and financial, organizational and program reports will be accurate and complete in all required respects.

 Inclusiveness and Diversity

 Inclusiveness and Diversity.
-To maintain a founding policy of promoting inclusiveness and diversity in the working environments and communities The Ikoku Philanthropies.
-To take genuine and meaningful steps to promote inclusion in recruitment, hiring, promotion and retention, and in the communities to be reached, served and benefitted by The Ikoku Philanthropies.
+To maintain a founding policy of promoting inclusiveness and diversity in the working environments and communities of The Ikoku Philanthropies.
+To take genuine and meaningful steps to promote inclusion in recruitment, hiring, promotion, and retention, and in the communities to be reached, served and benefitted by The Ikoku Philanthropies.